 If you are not meeting SAP standards, you will be placed in a warning semester status.

 - During the warning semester, you may receive aid, but you are expected to improve your academic progress by the end of the semester.

-If fall 2015 was your SAP warning semester and you are not meeting SAP standards, you are not eligible for financial aid and must file an SAP appeal for reconsideration.
+If winter 2016 was your SAP warning semester and you are not meeting SAP standards, you are not eligible for financial aid and must file an SAP appeal for reconsideration.

 There is no warning period for students who have exceeded 150 percent of program requirements.